kongware/ftor/README.md

 * use [vs, ws, xs, ys, zs] for generic collections
 * use [o, p, q, r, s] for generic object types
 * use [f, g, h, i, j] for generic functions
+* use [fx, fy, fz] values wrapped in a context
 * [name_] indicates first order functions (operator functions) in either uncurried or composable form
-* [_name] distinguishes either a slightly different variant of an existing function or allows names with leading numbers (e.g. $3rd)
+* [_name] distinguishes either a slightly different variant of an existing function or avoids naming conflicts with reserved keywords or allows names with leading numbers
 * [$name] may represent a native Symbol
-* [$name] may be used to avoid conflicts with reserved identifiers

 Functional programming doesn't mean to always use generalized names like `x` or `f`.
 Use speaking names for specific functions/variables and generic names for generic ones.
 The specificity of names is a good indicator of how generalized your functions are.